Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much does it cost to send money to Cape Verde?
 Compare your options

 The table below shows how much it may cost to send money to Cape Verde with different services.
-Simply enter your transfer details in the table, and it will crunch the numbers.

 Learn more about

 Step-by-step: How to send money to Cape Verde